-The city was ranked as the sixth most expensive destination in the world by the 2012 Mercer Cost of Living survey, but along with this not-so-exciting accolade, Zurich is also known for its high salaries, high buying power and its high quality of life.
+The city was ranked as the eighth most expensive destination in the world by the 2013 Mercer Cost of Living survey, but along with this not-so-exciting accolade, Zurich is also known for its high salaries, high buying power and its high quality of life.

 Apart from taxes, rent, transport and and health insurance are likely to be expats largest expenses.
-It's important to educate yourself about what kind of costs you anticipate in Zurich in order to best negotiate your expat contract.
+It's important to educate oneself about what kind of costs to anticipate in Zurich in order to best negotiate a good expat contract.